Don’t Be Afraid of the 404

 Despite reports to the contrary, 404 errors do not directly hurt your SEO and marketing practices.
 They can, however, indirectly cause issues.
 We’re going to examine how, but rest assured Google doesn’t look at a 404 error and take points from your site as if it was a punishment.

-404 errors are generally not a bad thing; they are a natural part of a website’s life cycle.
-Your site should always be evolving and when things change, some things going to break.
+404 errors are generally not a bad thing; they are a natural part of your MSP website’s life cycle.
+Effective MSP Marketing requires your site should always be evolving and when things change, some things going to break.
 The 404 error is Google's way of verifying that you wanted to remove a URL from your website or to let you know something is wrong.
 It's merely a reporting system; it does not judge you.

 The only time a 404 error would indirectly be a problem would be if the URL was connected to other content whose absence could affect user experience.
 If that were the case, you would do a redirect.
 Google ranks the user's experience very highly, and if they are excessive, 404s can cause the user inconvenience.
 This could cause Google to notice how visitors interact with (or don’t interact with) your site and reduce your ranking, because you’ve reduced your authority by having too many broken URLs.